Looking for the most buttery bakeries in Florence?

 Plus more if you visit these top 5 plus a handful of others at the end of this detailed listicle!

-- Focacceria Pugi- Have you ever heard that the best places to eat are where taxi drivers go?
+2. Pugi Forno- Have you ever heard that the best places to eat are where taxi drivers go?
 So, I asked a taxi driver where to get the best schiacciata and he said Pugi.
-It is a sort of chain but I have to agree, their schiacciata is pretty consistent and if a local approves, then so do I. The great part about Pugi is that if I am ever in a bind for a snack in the historical center, I can pop over to Piazza San Marco where there is a Pugi shop for a cheap, satisfying “squashed” slice of bread.
+I have to agree, their schiacciata is pretty consistent and has stood the test of time.
+The great part about Pugi is that if I am ever in a bind for a snack in the historical center, I can pop over to Piazza San Marco where there is a Pugi shop for a cheap, satisfying “squashed” slice of bread.
 Pugi has been a Florentine baking institution since 1925 Focacceria Pugi (Various Locations in Florence) Address: Piazza San Marco, 9 B, 50121 Firenze, Italy.
 Phone:+39 055 280981 http://www.focacceria-pugi.it (p.s.
 There’s also a Pugi in Piazza Beccaria but they are not the same owners.
 But it is still very good.)

-For more tips on Bakeries in Florence and other Carb Heavens, visit this post I did on Caffe Neri off of Ponte Vecchio (who has closed in centro BUT still Simone Bellesi has their bakery in the suburbs) and Where to get the Best Panini in Florence including my tried-and-true favorite Semel.
+For more tips on Bakeries in Florence and other Carb Heavens, visit this post I did on where to get the Best Panini in Florence or this post on alternatives to All’Antico Vinaio.